dalilalara/dalilalara/README.md

 💬 **LinkedIn** [dalila-lara](www.linkedin.com/in/dalilalara)

 ### What am I up to?
-🌱 I'm a recent graduate with a Master's of Environmental Data Science [(MEDS)](https://ucsb-meds.github.io) program of the Bren School of Environmental Science and Management at UC Santa Barbar.
+🌱 I'm a recent graduate with a Master's of Environmental Data Science [(MEDS)](https://ucsb-meds.github.io) program of the Bren School of Environmental Science and Management at UC Santa Barbara.
 I plan to use my learned data science skills towards environmental sustainability and conservation, all while empowering underrepresented minorities to enter the field of environmental science.

 ### Experience
 - June 2021 - August 2021: Intern Smithsonian Office of Chief Information Officer (OCIO) Data Science Lab